 - You can look up info on your filter online

 Professional Air Filtration in Portland and the Surrounding Areas

 Preventing these issues and ensuring you enjoy the best indoor air quality is as simple as replacing your filter.
 Monitoring the state of your air filter is part of our regular tune-up inspection.
-Schedule your summer tune-up with Climate Control today and forget all your AC woes.
-Our bonded, insured and highly skilled technicians are committed to providing you with top-notch air filtration services in Portland and beyond.
+Schedule your summer cooling tune-up with Climate Control today and forget all your AC woes.
+Our bonded, insured and highly skilled cooling and heating technicians are committed to providing you with top-notch air filtration services in Portland and beyond.
 We also offer comprehensive heating and cooling services as well as water heaters and zone control systems.